When you want a new driveway, there are plenty of options open to you.

 Related post: Do resin driveways crack?

-When Resin Crew installs resin-bound driveways, we always recommend the addition of an anti-slip coating to rule out the possibility of anyone slipping or sliding on the smooth surface.
+When the Hetton-le-Hole Resin Crew team installs resin-bound driveways, we always recommend the addition of an anti-slip coating to rule out the possibility of anyone slipping or sliding on the smooth surface.

 Few driveways ever match the smooth, flat surface of a resin driveway - if it's installed by competent professionals.
 The seamless nature of the finished surface makes it much smarter than some other types of driveway material.

-With Resin Crew, you'll be astonished by the level finish on your new resin driveway!
+With Resin Crew in Hetton-le-Hole, you'll be astonished by the level finish on your new resin driveway!

 Estimates suggest that installing a resin driveway could add between 5% and 10% to the value of your home.
 While there are other factors involved and the actual figure could be lower or higher, there's little doubt that property values are boosted by the addition of resin drives.